 We, autistic individuals, need to form our own research-based and clinical consortiums to address the underdiagnoses of natal females, transgender men, and people of color.
 Autistic clinicians should play a larger role in defining diagnostic criteria and addressing the treatment of autistic people.
 The narrow focus of using male-identified criteria for determining autism is outmoded and unethical to use as a blanket approach, as is citing constrained budgets that limit care to children only.

-We are already making progress in this area, speaking out, daring to disagree with neurotypical experts.
-We will succeed for ourselves and subsequent generations of autistics…just as we did so many years ago as transgender individuals taking back our power and identifying and defining our individual lives and larger community.
+We are already making progress in this area, speaking out, and daring to disagree with neurotypical experts.
+We will succeed for ourselves and subsequent generations of autistics…just as we did so many years ago as transgender individuals taking back our power and identifying and defining our individual lives and the larger community.